Lostwithiel: History

-Lostwithiel was founded in the early 12th century by Norman lords who built the nearby Restormel Castle.
+Lostwithiel was founded in the 12th century by Norman lords who built the nearby Restormel Castle.
 Lostwithiel received its town charter in 1189.
-In the late 13th century, Edmund, 2nd Earl of Cornwall oversaw the building of the Great Hall, the bridge and the square church tower.
+It was initially laid out as a pair of adjoining boroughs: Penknight or Penkneth to the south of South Street, which was founded by Robert de Cardinham as lord of the manor, and Lostwithiel to the north of South Street, founded by the Earls of Cornwall.
+Lostwithiel formally absorbed Penkneth in 1268.
+In the late 13th century, Edmund, 2nd Earl of Cornwall oversaw the building of the Stannary Palace, the bridge and the square church tower.

 The Battle of Lostwithiel, an important battle in the First English Civil War, took place near Lostwithiel in 1644.
-In it Parliamentarian forces defeated by the Royalists.
+In it Parliamentarian forces were defeated by the Royalists.
 The Parliamentarians would go on to win the war but Cornwall remained under Royalist control until 1646.

-The Lostwithiel constituency elected two members to the Unreformed House of Commons, but was disenfranchised by the Reform Act 1832.
-It remained a municipal borough until the 1960s, when it became a civil parish.
-The seal of the borough of Lostwithiel was a shield charged with a castle rising from water between two thistles, in the water two fish, with the legend "Sigillum burgi de Lostwithyel et Penknight in Cornubia".
-Its mayoral regalia includes a silver oar, signifying its former jurisdiction over the River Fowey.

 Jaques Bagratuni, a prince and ambassador of Armenia to Britain, died in Lostwithiel on 23 December 1943 but was buried at Brompton Cemetery in London.

+The Trinity Mine Iron Mine was founded in 1790s to mine haematite iron ore.
+In 1797 Philip Rashleigh found a sample of goethite here.
+Following a visit by Queen Victoria and Prince Albert it was renamed to the Royal Restormel Iron Mine in 1846.
+A horse-drawn tramway ran from the mine, to the old cattle market in the centre of town and on to the Town Quay on the River Fowey.
+Up to 120 people were employed in the mine and it produced 4,500 tons of ore annually.
+The mine closed in 1883.